sayymon/kotlin-basics/topics/basic-literals.md

 A string can also contain just one single character, like "A".
 Do not confuse it with the character 'A', which is not a string.

 Uma string também pode conter apenas um único caractere, como "A".
 Não o confunda com o caractere 'A', que não é uma string.

+##Conclusion
+Do not confuse these literals:

+123 is an integer number, and "123" is a string;
+'A' is a character, and "A" is a string;
+'1' is a character, and 1 is an integer number.
+Kotlin has many other literals, and they are waiting for us.